 This re-acquaintance with personal narrative has resulted in many other works and exhibitions including paintings exhibited in Florid (Turner Galleries and 45 Downstairs, 2014) which Jude Van Der Merwe (Artlink, 2014) described as “These exquisite meditations of texture, pattern and form convey a floating harmony where the ‘stitches’ become their own self-contained universe of memory.”
 As well as the exhibition with Olga Cironis Lines That Define (Paper Mountain, 2016) in which Laetitia Wilson (The West Australian Newspaper, 2016) described Dare’s work: “Such spatial and linear fields and patterns appear to be about the cosmos, the growth of lichen, cellular clusters, the movement of reeds under water, or the play of light, yet they are equally about internal worlds of thought, memory, emotion and identity.”

 In addition her work has been awarded 6 art awards and is included in the Edith Cowan University, City of Joondalup, St John of God, Princess Margaret Hospital and Old Swan Brewery as well as other private and public national and international collections.
 Since 2008 the artist has been a resident of Gotham Studios.
-This year she participated in Arteles Creative Center, Hämeenkyrö, Finland annual Silence Awareness Existence residency.
+She has participated in three residencies.
+Collaborating with fellow artist Claire Bushby at Midland Arts Centre (2019); Arteles Creative Center, Hämeenkyrö, Finland annual Silence Awareness Existence residency (2017) and with fellow artist Tori Benz at Perth Institute of Contemporary Art (2005).
 Dare has taught art in prisons, Tafe, Curtin University, Applecross Senior High School’s Gifted & Talented Program, Nascha Inc (disabilities services) as well as through various public and private organisations and art centres.